Symbolic Model Construction for Saturated Constrained Horn Clauses: Model Construction

 \section{Model Construction}

 In this section we address construction of models for $\HBS(\LA)$.
-Throughout this section, we consider a set of constrained Horn clauses $N$ and an order $\prec$ as given.
+Throughout this section, we consider a set of constrained Horn clauses $N$ and an order $\prec$ to be given.
 Our aim is to define an interpretation $\interpn$, such that

 Towards that goal, we define the operator $\delta(\sinterp, \cc{\Lambda}{C' \lor P(\vec{y})})$.
-It takes a symbolic interpretation $\sinterp$, and a horn clause with maximal literal $P(\vec{y})$.
+It takes a symbolic interpretation $\sinterp$, and a Horn clause with maximal literal $P(\vec{y})$.
 It results in a symbolic interpretation that accounts for $\cc{\Lambda}{C' \lor P(\vec{y})}$.